wrathematics/wrathematics/README.md

 #### About Me

-I am a software engineer working at the intersection of high-performance computing and big data analytics.
+I am a software engineer working at the intersection of high-performance computing (HPC) and big data analytics.
 My interests include computational linear algebra, GPGPU, and open source software development.
 I sometimes post my thoughts to the [fml blog](https://fml-fam.github.io/blog/).
 I am one of the main developers of the [pbdR project](https://pbdr.org/) for integrating the R language in HPC environments.
+I also built and maintain the [HPCRAN](https://hpcran.org/), which is an R package repository for HPC packages.

 #### Open Source Activity